timhuijgen/subtitleExtractor/README.md

 - Via Bash `./index.js`

 ### Setup
-Update the settings.pathToFile to the path of the file you want processed.
+Update the settings.pathToFile with the full filepath you want processed.
 The script is currently setup for sonarr. `process.env.sonarr_episodefile_path`

 Optional file argument `./index.js --file="/path/to/my/file.mkv"`